 “The Long Weekend” faces an unusual challenge: How to build a movie around a collection of “America’s Funniest Home Videos” submissions too extreme for TV.
-The resulting predictably off-color sex comedy is neither American nor funny, and dismal first-week business in Los Angeles suggests Gold Circle Films might have done better to release this witless compilation directly to home video.
+The resulting predictably off-color sex comedy about two brothers determined to get laid, is neither American (the U.K.-Canadian co-prod was shot in Vancouver) nor funny, and dismal first-week business in Los Angeles suggests Gold Circle Films might have done better to release this witless compilation directly to home video.